maxsitt/insect-detect-docs/docs/software/programming.md

 !!! tip "Adapt the software to your use case"

-    You will find all Python scripts to get started with the development of automated monitoring pipelines with the Raspberry Pi + OAK-1 in this section, together with details on possible modifications.
-Click on the
-    :material-plus-circle: symbol to open the code annotations for more info.
-You can find the full
-    [DepthAI Python API reference](https://docs.luxonis.com/projects/api/en/latest/references/python/){target=_blank}
+    You will find all Python scripts to get started with the deployment of an automated monitoring pipeline with the Raspberry Pi + OAK (+ PiJuice Zero) combination in this section, together with details on possible modifications.
+Click on the :material-plus-circle: symbol to open the code annotations for more information.
+You can find the full [DepthAI Python API reference](https://docs.luxonis.com/projects/api/en/latest/references/python/){target=_blank}
     at the DepthAI Docs.